math-nazario/android-kotlin-fundamentals/README.md

 - Product details screen with Parcelable support
 - Persistent product storage using Room (entity, DAO, database, converters)
 - Product form and product list fully integrated with Room persistence
-- Options menu with actions available in the product list
+- Sorting menu to organize products by criteria (challenge implementation)
-- Popup menu support for product item selection
+- Update and delete products directly from the product details screen
-- Update and delete products using Room
+  *(popup menu previously available in the product list was removed for a clearer UX)*
 - Reused form Activity for both create and edit flows

 ---